iqbalabd/iqbalabd.github.io/content/posts/2024/nominating-pythonistas-en.md

 <!-- EDPART -->

 Community Service Awards (CSA) have an easier criteria to understand, but still a high hurdle to be accepted.
 An example is the nomination that I made for the PyCon JP Association (read more [here](https://www.python.org/psf/records/board/resolutions/) and [here](https://www.python.org/community/awards/psf-awards/#december-2021), for the charity talks event that they did to raise money for the PSF on the wake of the pandemic, which had disastrous effects on the PSF financially.
 Another more recent example is the recognition by the board for [Leonard Richardson, Lais Cavalho and Raquel Dou to receive the CSA](https://www.python.org/psf/records/board/minutes/2024-03-13/#new-business) for the software or community that they have built and maintained, which benefited the community at large.

+The Distinguished Service Award (DSA) has a much higher hurdle to clear.
+Since given out in 2012, only 7 people have received it.
+Sometimes a CSA nomination can lead to a DSA being awarded, but that is up to the PSF Board to decide.
+You can read on the reasons for the DSA to be awarded [here](https://www.python.org/community/awards/psf-distinguished-awards/) and if you have someone that you think deserves to stand as tall as these other recepients, that please make a nomination.
+Nominations can be sent confidentially by email to the PSF Board as written [here](https://www.python.org/community/awards/psf-distinguished-awards/).

 You can of course self-nominate, but I personally find this a very difficult thing to do and very boring, so I'm not interested in doing that.
 It's more fun to write about other people!